About Sarah Sustaita, MS

 1

-Many of the people who reach out to me have experiences or identities that haven’t always fit within mainstream systems.
+Many of the people who reach out to me have experiences or identities that don’t exactly fit within mainstream systems.
 Some have lived through environments where their needs, perceptions, or identities were not understood or supported, and/or where they experienced abuse.

-As a result, they may be navigating complex trauma, chronic health concerns, or long-term stress.
-These experiences often overlap rather than occurring separately.
+As a result, they may be navigating complex trauma, dissociation, chronic health concerns, or long-term stress.

 What’s therapy like with you?